Craft Academy for Excellence in Science and Mathematics: History

-Students live in Grote-Thompson Hall on campus and take MSU classes during their time at the Academy, graduating with a Craft Academy high school diploma as well as at least 60 hours of MSU college credit.
+Students live in Craft Tower on campus and take MSU classes during their time at the Academy, graduating with a Craft Academy high school diploma as well as at least 60 hours of MSU college credit.
 The Craft Academy specializes in providing "a unique academic and social high school experience that will better prepare [students] for college".

 The first graduating Class of 2017 included 55 students.
 The Academy originally admitted 60 students to each of the first five classes, but has begun increasing class size in accordance with an increase in state funding.

 In 2019, the Academy graduated its third class, with an average ACT score of 31.
 Of its 50 graduates, 35 scored 31 or higher.

 In 2021, it was named among the top elite public schools in the nation by The Washington Post Education Editor Jay Mathews, and was certified by Cognia, provider of assessment services, as an elite STEM (science, technology, engineering, and math) program.

 The Academy admitted 69 students to its Class of 2023.

+The Academy was formerly located in Grote-Thompson Hall, but has since moved to the recently renovated Craft Tower (formerly Alumni Tower).